Chris-D-Jose-Castaneda/BOC-Report/README.md

-# Blue Owl Capital Quantitative Analysis
+# Blue Owl Capital Case Study

 #### More Fear in Private Credit?